faketechlabsberlin/st21-beachblue/README.md

 ### About

 Beachblue helps everyone to discover their favourite beach from the comfort of their own home.
 Planning for beach days made easy, or as we say: Your next dip, right in one click!
+Under the hood our website combines official EU data on waterquality with data from the Spanish government on beach amenities to inform the user about beaches around Spain.
+Our fancy machine learning models help us predict how well Google users would rate a spot and also make up our own rating system!
+From stunning Figma files, to a wepage as easy to navigate as child-play: It was a long journey but we are happy and insanely proud to present to you the final result: A working prototype of Beachblue!

 ### The Idea